1. Where is the festival and how do I get there?

 5. Can I enter the Festival late?

 Absolutely!
-There may not be any seats available, but you can come to the Festival anytime between 6:30pm and 8:30pm for the outdoor portion.
+There may not be any seats available, but you can come to the Festival anytime between 6:30pm and 8:30pm.
 Companies perform at specific times, so you can come just for one company or come to see them all.

 6. What is the performance schedule?

-The full performance schedule can be found here.
+You can find the full performance schedule here.

 7. Will there be food / drink?

 Battery Dance Festival has ice cold water for sale, but no food is offered.
-Before the show, there are a handful of food carts near the Festival.
-There are also number of after performance dinner options in the area.
-Check back soon for a full list of partner restaurants.
+There are a number of food options in the area.

 8. Can I bring food?